nikitaeverywhere/node-graceful-shutdown/readme.md

     // Shut down your database here, ONLY AFTER http-server and message-bus are completed.
 });

 // After all handlers are processed without errors, process exits with code 0.
-Otherwise it exits with code 42759.
+// Otherwise it exits with exit code 42759, or exit code 42758 if there are any errors in assigned shutdown handlers.

+// If some of specified dependencies are not defined (like when "http-server" is missing in the above example),
+// node-graceful-shutdown will run the current handler without waiting for the undefined dependency.
 ```

 Features and Guidelines
 -----------------------

 This library, along existing ones, allow your application to be **modular**.
 You define a cleanup callback in-place,
 in the same module, where initialization happens.
+In addition, it allows specifying the order

 Recommendations:
-1. Please do not use this module in libraries (modules, packages).
+1. Please, do not use this module in libraries (modules, packages).
 Use for the end application only.
-2. Once imported, `onShutdown` is application-wide, so the callbacks and their dependencies will see each other when required from the same `node_modules` folder.
+2. Once imported, `onShutdown` is application-wide (in terms of a single process), so the callbacks and their dependencies will see each other when imported from multiple files.
-3. Circular dependencies will throw an error immediately once declared.
+3. Circular shutdown handler dependencies will throw an error immediately once declared.
-4. There's also an `onShutdownError` export which takes an error inside handlers handler (added for very-very prudent programmers only).
+4. There's also an `onShutdownError` export which takes an error as an argument when any of assigned shutdown handlers throw an error (added for very-very prudent programmers only).
 5. Importing this module deletes existing handlers (`SIGINT`, `SIGTERM`, `SIGQUIT`) if there are any (normally, there should be no other handlers).
+6. You may also consider defining constants

 Licence
 -------